mzipay/FLACManager/doc/source/index.rst

 for FLAC and MP3 are fully configurable, and the directory/file naming scheme is customizable.

-Please note that FLAC Manager is released primarily as a reference application, not as software intended for general use (see the warning below).
-The source code includes a number of useful examples of using :py:mod:`ctypes`, :py:mod:`queue`, :py:mod:`threading`, :py:mod:`tkinter`, and other standard Python modules.

 .. warning::

    FLAC Manager was not originally intended for release; it was written as a